The Best Souvenirs to Bring back from a Safari in Uganda

 Top Gifts and Souvenirs to pick up on a Safari in the Pearl of Africa

-The 11 Perfect Souvenirs to Bring back from a Safari in Uganda.
+The 12 Perfect Souvenirs to Bring back from a Safari in Uganda.
 Souvenirs, arts, crafts, Ugandan made products that can be given as a gift to family or friends or kept by you as reminders, memories of your time on Safari in the Pearl of Africa, Uganda.
 Here are ten ways that you can do so.
-There many more that we could list here, we have picked the best, items that our clients often buy here and take home as a gift or safari memory.
+There many more that we could list here.
+We have picked the best items that our clients often buy here and take home as a gift or safari memory.

-We encourage you to buy gifts and souvenirs made in Uganda since they often will empower a family, enhance a conservation effort, provide income for a Ugandan family.
-We go further and encourage clients to learn the art of making things like basket, jewelry, paint a batik since such times are authentic and cross-cultural.
+We encourage you to buy gifts and souvenirs made in Uganda since they will empower a family, enhance a conservation effort, provide income for a Ugandan family.
+We go further and encourage clients to learn the art of making things like a basket, jewelry, painting a batik.
+Such times prove to be enriching for both the visitor and Ugandan since they are both authentic and cross-cultural encounters.

 Uganda is a significant producer and exporter of coffee.
 Coffee was born in Uganda.
 The Robusta is indigenous to Uganda.
 The tasty Arabica varieties are grown in Eastern Uganda in the mountainous regions of Mount Elgon.
 In the West and Southwest of Uganda, Coffee is produced in the Gorilla (Kigezi)Highlands near Bwindi Impenetrable Forest and Mgahinga Gorilla Park.